How to Secure Home Windows

 Security film is a great first step to improve window security and stop burglars from breaking in through windows.
 But you don’t want to stop here.

-If a thief can gain access by jimmying or prying open a window, the film won’t stop them from getting in through a window.
+If a thief can gain access by jimmying or prying open a window, security film won’t stop them from getting in.
 Most ‘factory’ locking systems are not designed against theft, but rather to protect against the weather.

-There are many after market security lock that can help keep a window from being opened by a burglar.
+There are many after-market security locks that can help keep a window from being opened by a burglar.

 The Window Security Rod